 Digital transformation touched most businesses operating today, and the transition to the cloud is an important step.
 The cloud became a primary environment for creating new software, particularly for software developers and IT professionals.
 Combining flexibility and efficiency for the price served as the new way of doing business.

 Yet, not everything was all sunshine and roses — the outsourced model also brings a fair share of cybersecurity risks.
-This creates a head-scratcher for network administrators and developers in balancing the benefits with the risks to ensure a streamlined mode of operation that is as effective as it’s secure.
+This creates a head-scratcher for network administrators and developers in balancing the benefits with risks to implement effective IT security solutions for seamless operations.
 Let’s take a deep dive into all things cloud software development.

 What is cloud computing?